 And make no mistake, the theatre’s new home in Glendale (formally named the Kiki & David Gindler Performing Arts Center), is something to be proud of.
 The result of four years of fundraising and one year of the construction, the theatre is full of amenities and gear that most L.A. spaces could only dream about.

 The lighting rigs of most 99-seat spaces that dominate the L.A. theatre landscape are a mish-mash of decades-old fixtures, assorted hand-me-downs from larger theatres, and donations from rental companies.
 Their control systems are old two-scene controllers thick with gaff tape, geriatric dimmers and a spaghetti factory of colored extension cords.
-Not so at the Antaeus, whose spotless pipe grid supports a rig of 18 ETC Source Four LED Series 2 Lustr+ fixtures with 50-degree lenses, 20 ETC ColorSource PARs, and 14 Desire D40 fixtures, driven by an ETC Ion 2000 console.
+Not so at the Antaeus, whose spotless pipe grid supports a lighting system built around ETC LED theatre lighting.
+The rig features 18 ETC Source Four LED Series 2 Lustr+ fixtures with 50-degree lenses, 20 ETC ColorSource PARs, and 14 Desire D40 fixtures, driven by an ETC Ion 2000 console.
 For good measure there’s a 24-channel Sensor dimmer to handle the few holdover incandescent fixtures.

 Everything about this theatre, tucked into downtown Glendale, speaks quality and attention to detail.
 “At first the idea of an all-LED lighting rig was very foreign to us,” says Meyer.
 “Now we can really see the advantages over the old system of color changers – and our running costs are significantly lower.”